ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

             # Which specific difficulty this mission should have
             difficulty: relative
 ```
+## Interactions with other YAML options

+Custom Mission Orders respect all the options that change which missions can appear as if the options' relevant missions had been excluded.
+For example, `selected_races: protoss` is equivalent to excluding all Zerg and Terran missions, and `enable_wol_missions: false` is equivalent to excluding all WoL missions.

+This means that if you want total control over available missions in your mission order via `mission_pool`s, you should enable all races and campaigns and leave your `excluded_missions` list empty, but you can also use these options to get rid of particular missions you never want and can then ignore those missions in your `mission_pool`s.

+There are, however, three options that are ignored by Custom Mission Orders:
+- `mission_order`, because it has to be `custom` for your Custom Mission Order to apply
+- `maximum_campaign_size`, because you determine the size of the mission order via layout `size` attributes
+- `grid_two_start_positions`, which you can instead determine in individual layouts of the appropriate `type`s (see Grid and Hopscotch sections below)

 ## Instructions for building a mission order

 Normally when you play a Starcraft 2 world, you have a table of missions in the Archipelago SC2 Client, and hovering over a mission tells you what missions are required to access it.
 This is still true for custom mission orders, but you now have control over the way missions are visually organized, as well as their access requirements.